Gone are the days of writing code yourself, now you can build your own site, thanks to web design companies, who can do all the hard work for you.

 But what does designing a website have to do with optimisation?

-Remember: content is never truly great when it is not optimised.
-You need to optimise your content to be far more competitive, especially now that the fight for attention is more cutthroat than ever.
-If you don’t know where to start, here are a few SEO tips to help your website rank high on search engines in 2021:
+You need to optimise your content to be competitive, especially now that the fight for attention is more cutthroat than ever.
+If you don’t know where to start, here are a few SEO tips to help your website rank higher in search engines:

 Focus on High-Quality Content

-A long time ago, high-quality content was a decisive factor for website rankings.
-In 2021, content is still the ruler of SEO.
-That means the better content you create, the more likely you are to rank high.
+Content is the king of SEO.
+That means the better content you create, the more likely you are to rank higher on Google.

 Think about your Traffic Intent